roadkill03/tippzter/README.md

 # tippzter
-Bet with your friends an colleague
+Bet with your friends an colleagues